masoodtaghvaee68-gif/AI--job-agent/README.md

 # AI Job Agent
 📧 Email → 🧠 AI Analysis → 📲 Telegram

-> Status: MVP completed – actively improving
+> Status: MVP completed | Production-ready personal automation project
+> A real-world automation project built to understand and navigate the IT / Cloud job market more effectively.

 ## 🚩 Problem Statement
 Job-related emails from platforms like LinkedIn or StepStone are often: